CrossRef/event-data-user-guide/docs/app-faq.md

 ### Do I have to pay for the data?

 No, the data available via the Query API is free-of-charge.
-In the future, we will offer a paid-for Service Level Agreement that will provide more timely access to data.
+In the future, we will offer a paid-for Service Level Agreement that will provide additional features and services.

 ### Can the data be audited?